MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **What is the default admin password on Surface Hub running MTR-W?**

 - The default admin password is factory set to **sfb**.
-It's strongly recommended to change the password, as described in [Surface Hub 3 security best practices](surface-hub-3-security.md).
+It's strongly recommended to change the password, as described in [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md).

 **How long will Surface Hub 2S be supported on the current OS?**